bluefeet3/Personal-Vault/Heat Capacity.md

 ```

 ## Is the Einstein Model correct?
-At low temperature, the heat capacity is found to have acubic temperature dependence (not exponential)
+At low temperature, the heat capacity is found to have a cubic temperature dependence (not exponential)

 The model assumes that atoms act independently, however, atoms act collectively.